 endometrial and ovarian cancers

-serious infections in the ovaries, fallopian tubes, and uterus
+serious infections in your ovaries, fallopian tubes, and uterus

 iron deficiency (anemia)